Nocksoft/Author-Box-by-Nocksoft/readme.txt

 You can do this in your user profile settings.

-= Where can I generally make settings for this plugin? =
+= Where can I make settings for this plugin? =

 You can adjust settings in the user profile settings and in the global settings under "Settings" -> "Author Box".